 6 years ago today my father passed away.

-Six years ago today, I sat holding his hand, still warm, trying to comprehend that he was dead.
+Six years ago today, I sat holding his hand.
+I could not comprehend what it could mean that he was gone.

 I arrived at the hospital a little after 10pm, just minutes after he breathed his last.
 Thank God I had not gone to sleep!
 My brother and sister were there.